Panasonic Lumix S5 II Review

 Introduction

-The Panasonic Lumix S5 II was introduced in early 2023 and is available also as an S5 IIx version which further enhances video options.
+The Panasonic Lumix S5 II was introduced in early 2023 and is also available as an S5 IIx version, which further enhances video options.

-At the time this article was written the Panasonic Lumix S5 II retailed for $1,997.99 and bundled with the Panasonic Lumix S 20-60mm f/3.5-5.6, $2,297.99.
+At the time this article was written, the Panasonic Lumix S5 II retailed for $1,997.99 and was bundled with the Panasonic Lumix S 20-60mm f/3.5-5.6 for $2,297.99.

 The Panasonic Lumix S5 II with the Panasonic Lumix S 20-60mm f/3.5-5.6